 7 Days Before

-Both incarnations of the meme circulating the quote state that Kennedy spoke (or wrote) those words seven days before his assassination.
+Virtually all versions of the quote include a claim that Kennedy spoke (or wrote) those words seven days before his assassination.
 This would have been November 15, 1963.
 On that date, JFK gave two speeches.
-The texts of those speeches are available online (see links below) and in neither of these speeches did the quote in question appear.
+The texts of those speeches are available online (see links below) and in neither of these speeches did the quote in question appear, nor did Kennedy mention a plot of any kind.

 - Remarks in New York City at the National Convention of the Catholic Youth Organization (November 15, 1963)